kluong22/node_practice/README.md

 Currently have POST capabilities.

-Goals:
+Goals

-Learn how to use GET requests to add stuff to DB Figure out a data analysis program
+Learn how to use GET requests to add stuff to DB

+Figure out a data analysis program

 Make the website look nice

 Possible ideas?

 Google large databases and play with them LOL

 Price vs Time graphs

 some current events thing?
-Maybe we can map it onto GoogleMaps so it looks cool
+Maybe I can use Google Maps so it looks cool